wasmerio/wasmer/examples/plugin-for-example/README.md

 Because the Rust WASI doesn't support the crate type of `cdylib`, we have to include a main function which we don't use.
 This is being discussed [here](https://github.com/WebAssembly/WASI/issues/24).

-We call the main function to initialize WASI's libpreopen internal datastructures and have the module call back into the host to set swap out the modules implementation of stdout.
-The host then provides a wrapper around stdout, allowing the guest's writes to stdout to be formatted in a host-appropriate manner.

 [wasi]: https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/